Harwich, Massachusetts: Public and health services

 There are three libraries in the town.
 The municipal library, the Brooks Free Library in Harwich Center, is the largest and is a member of the Cape Libraries Automated Materials Sharing (CLAMS) library network.
 There are two smaller non-municipal libraries – the Chase Library on Route 28 in West Harwich at the Dennis town line, and the Harwich Port Library on Lower Bank Street in Harwich Port.

 Harwich is the site of the Long Pond Medical Center, which serves the southeastern Cape region.

 Harwich has police and fire departments, with one fire and police station headquarters, and Station 2 in East Harwich.

 There are post offices in Harwich Port, South Harwich, West Harwich, and East Harwich.

 Education

 Harwich's schools are part of the Monomoy Regional School District.
 Harwich Elementary School serves students from pre-school through fourth grade, Monomoy Regional Middle School which serves both Harwich and its joining town, Chatham.
 This middle school serves grades 5–7, and Monomoy Regional High School serves grades 8–12 for both Harwich and Chatham.
 Monomoy's teams are known as the Sharks.
 Harwich is known for its excellent boys basketball, girls basketball, girls field hockey, softball and baseball teams.

 The Lighthouse Charter School recently moved into where the Harwich Cinema building was located.

 Harwich is the site of Cape Cod Regional Technical High School, a grades 9–12 high school which serves most of Cape Cod.
 The town is also home to Holy Trinity PreSchool, a Catholic pre-school which serves pre-kindergarten in West Harwich.

+Sports and recreation

+Harwich is home to the Harwich Mariners, an amateur collegiate summer baseball team in the Cape Cod Baseball League.
+The team plays at B.F.C.
+Whitehouse Field and has featured dozens of players who went on to careers in Major League Baseball such as Kevin Millar, Josh Donaldson, and DJ LeMahieu.